JosephRunning/AppYeDo/README.md

 INSERT INTO `groups` (`groupId`, `name`, `project_id`) VALUES ('1', 'test_group', '1');
 INSERT INTO `users` (`email`, `passwords`, `group_id`) VALUES ('asd@asd.com', 'asd', '1');
 ```
+To make more groups and users you need to make them directly in sql.